 Medical travel consists of healthcare professionals who travel the country to fill staffing shortages in hospitals, clinics, and other facilities.
 As a traveling healthcare professional, you’ll work with a medical staffing agency like Fusion Medical Staffing and partner with a travel recruiter to find the best travel jobs for you.
 Typically, each travel assignment will last for an average of 13 weeks, however, you may be able to extend your contract and stay for longer if you like where you are.

 From travel nurses to allied health professionals, medical travel is a great opportunity for you to grow your healthcare career, as well as experience different U.S. destinations.

 Now that you’ve graduated, you may be wondering how long you have to wait until you can embark on your medical travel journey.
 The answer will depend on your healthcare profession, like nursing, therapy, lab, et cetera.

-Nurses, medical lab professionals, and radiology specialists all require at least one year of clinical experience before you can add “Professional Medical Traveler” to your business cards.
+Nurses, medical lab professionals, and radiology specialists all require at least one year of clinical experience within the last three years before you can add “Professional Medical Traveler” to your business cards.
 Additionally, no matter what your healthcare specialty is, you’ll have to get the proper certifications and licenses before you can start traveling professionally.

 “You want to travel?” asked Fusion travel nurse Mistry.
 “Great!
 It’s a really cool way to learn and experience new things.
 After nursing school, the real learning comes in and you learn how to use those skills to be a nurse.
 Use that time to sharpen your skills.
 Travel nursing will still be there when you’re ready!”